Miranda Seymour: Career

-Seymour reviews and has written articles for newspapers and literary journals, including The Economist, The Times, the Times Literary Supplement, [the Financial Times, the Literary Review, and the New York Review of Books.
+Seymour reviews and has written articles for newspapers and literary journals, including The Economist, The Times, the Times Literary Supplement, the Financial Times, the Literary Review, and the New York Review of Books.

-Formerly a Visiting Professor of English Studies at the University of Nottingham Trent, Seymour is currently the Royal Literary Fund Fellow at King's College London.
+Formerly a visiting professor of English Studies at the University of Nottingham Trent, Seymour is a FRSL and FRSA and has served as a Royal Literary Fund Fellow at King's College London.

 Personal life

 On 17 October 1972, she married, as his second wife, author Andrew Sinclair.
 Before their marriage was dissolved 6 June 1984, they were the parents of one son: